ROHIT25082000/Wormax-snake-game-/README.md

 $:/> pip3 install pygame
 on linux

-$ python3 wormix.py on windows
+$ python3 wormix.py on linux